mranonymous234/Supercharger/README.md

   1. Type your request in the input box.
   2. Click Send or hit Enter.
   3. Supported inputs include:
      •	    draw a cat → generates an image.
      •	    say hello in a nova voice → generates audio.
      •	    search for AI news → fetches search results.
      •	    code for a bubble sort → generates code.
      •	    what is quantum computing? → regular Q&A.

+### Voice Options

+You can specify a voice for TTS:

+	•	alloy.
+	•	echo.
+	•	fable.
+	•	onyx.
+	•	nova.
+	•	shimmer.